 Rush Hour When Using The Paris Metro:

-Try to avoid travelling on the Paris Metro at rush hour.
+Try to avoid travelling on the Paris Metro during rush hour.
 Note that the fold-up chairs stayed folded up during rush hour so that more people can fit in each car.
 If the car is crowded do not pull down one of these seats.
 Also, if you are carrying a backpack wear it on your front or slip it off one shoulder and under your arm.
 This creates more space around you and also protects your belongings.

 Read More | Where else are you travelling to in France?
+Normandy?
+Brittany?
 These posts might be helpful to you.

 The Paris Metro: A Typical Trip